ni/nimi-python/README.rst

 Fill in the issue template as completely as possible and we will respond as soon as we can.

-For hardware support or any other questions not specific to this GitHub project, please visit [NI Community Forums](https://forums.ni.com/).
+For hardware support or any other questions not specific to this GitHub project, please visit `NI Community Forums <https://forums.ni.com/>`_.

 .. _documentation-section:

 Documentation
 =============

 Documentation is available `here <http://nimi-python.readthedocs.io>`_.

 .. _license-section: